nehavarshney8/Machine-Learning-Models/README.md

-# Ensembled the inplementation to to make a consice repository
+# Ensembled the inplementation to to make a algorithmic
+ repository

 1)For Logistic Regression:
 Download the glass dataset for the activity here: http://archive.ics.uci.edu/ml/machine-learning-databases/glass/glass.data